 Transmission on Honda 50 cc Dirtbike

 Changing gears smoothly is another critical skill.
 It can get a bit challenging to master.
-The CRF50 is designed to make learning it less difficult.
+Being a kid’s dirt bike is designed to make learning it less difficult.
 This 50 cc dirt bike has a 3-speed manual transmission with an automatic clutch.
-This means that the bike won’t stall then pitch forward if your child struggles with shifting.
+This means that the bike won’t stall and then pitch forward if your child struggles with shifting.

 A final key feature on this Honda trail 50 is that the controls are where you would find them on larger dirt bikes.
 There’s a brake pedal for the rear brake on the right side of the bike.
 There’s a shifter pedal on the left side.
 And there’s a right-hand lever in front of the throttle that controls the front brake.

 Combined with the bike’s attractive pricing, these five main features are why the Honda CRF50F is a solid choice for a kids’ dirt bike.

 This section takes a closer look at the Honda CRF50 Specs you’ll find in this 50cc Honda dirt bike — right from the manufacturer.

 |Engine & Transmission|

 |Power reduction||Adjustable Throttle Limiter|

 |Suspension, Brakes & Tires|